 The type of LPA that relates to property and financial affairs can be made effective immediately, or it can be set up for a later date so that it is ready in the event of someone no longer able to make their own decisions.

-This guide on ‘How to set up Lasting Power of Attorney’ will walk you through all the forms, including who needs to sign them and how to register them.
+This guide will walk you through the Lasting Power of Attorney forms, including who needs to sign them and how to register them.
 We’re not legal experts ourselves so we have enlisted the help and expertise of Honey Legal to make sure the information on this page is correct.

 How to set up a Lasting Power of Attorney

 Setting up Lasting Power of Attorney grants somebody (an ‘attorney’) the power to make certain decisions on behalf of somebody else (‘the donor’) for the rest of the donor’s life.
 There are 2 types of lasting power of attorney:

 The two different types of LPA need to be applied for separately.
 A person does not have to apply for both.